Jay Frank Schamberg

 Jay Frank Schamberg (November 6, 1870 – March 30, 1934) was a physician and prominent dermatologist/syphilogist in Philadelphia, PA during the first third of the twentieth century.
 He first became known as a strong advocate for smallpox vaccination prior to 1910.
 He had two diseases named for him, one of which continues to carry his eponym.
 During World War I, Schamberg's research laboratory successfully synthesized Salvarsan, the standard treatment for syphilis, which had previously only been available from Germany.

 Early life

 Schamberg was born to Gustave Schamberg and Emma Frank Schamberg in Philadelphia on 6 November 1870.
 His father was born in Herleshausen in what is now the Hesse State in Germany and emigrated to the United States around 1848.
 He was a meat broker.
 Jay had 3 brothers (Lewis, Morrie and Herbert) and two sisters (Zella and Eta).
 Schamberg attended Central High School in Philadelphia and received his medical degree from the University of Pennsylvania in 1892.
-In 1905 he married May Ida Bamberger.
-They had two children, Elizabeth, mother of Pulitzer Prize winning Journalist J. Anthony Lukas, and Ira Leo.